Find a job that works for you

 4. Now it’s time to give a number, not a range

-Factor in all you’ve learned during your research and the interview process as you consider how to answer the salary expectation question.
+Factor in all you’ve learned during your research and the interview process.
 Are the responsibilities and the stress level about what you expected when you applied for the position?
 Will you manage people or processes the original job posting didn’t mention?
 Perhaps most importantly, what employee benefits, perks and bonus opportunities will be included in the compensation package?

 - "Given the responsibilities of the position and the number of people I’d be managing, I think $XX is a fair figure.
 It’s an exciting opportunity, and I truly believe I’m the person for the job."